Is Coconut Low FODMAP? Milk, Cream, Flour, and Flesh

 The one-line version

 Small serves of any coconut product are fine.
 Coconut oil is always fine.
 The rest depends on the can, the bottle, or the spoon.
+The FODMAP Tracker app logs each coconut form separately, so a day that stacks coconut yogurt, curry, and a macaroon shows up as a sorbitol total rather than three "safe" items.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.